 The second concern with vegetable oils is their high content of polyunsaturated fatty acids, also known as PUFAs.
 As noted early, polyunsaturated fats are highly unstable and oxidize very easily.
 Omega-6s are the PUFAs specifically found in vegetable oils, and although they are essential to human health, in excess they are dangerous and inflammatory.
 The ideal ratio of consumption of omega-6 to omega-3 fatty acids is somewhere in the range of 1:1 to 4:1, however, that ratio has increased as high as 10:1 or 20:1 in the Standard American Diet, due in large part to the consumption of vegetable oils and products that contain them.

 And finally, since vegetable oils are chemically produced it will likely not come as a surprise that they are full of chemicals.
-Vegetable oils, specifically vegetable oil products such as margarine, often contain added preservatives, emulsifiers, colours, flavours and sodium.
+Vegetable oils, specifically vegetable oil products such as margarine, often contain added preservatives, emulsifiers, colors, flavors, and sodium.

-Although some products will simply be labelled as “vegetable oil”, some might be found under more specific names, but they should all be avoided.
+Although some products will simply be labeled as “vegetable oil”, some might be found under more specific names, but they should all be limited.
 Common forms of vegetable oil include:

 - Canola Oil

 - Corn Oil

 - Cottonseed Oil